-This 3-mile walk should take around two and a half hours and is the is the perfect walk for you and dog.
-Its easy gradients give yourself a great reward with stunning 360 degree views at the summit.
-You’ll be able to spot Grisedale Pike, Bassenthwaite Lake, Whinlatter Forest, Causey Pike and over to Derwentwater and Keswick.
-You can also enjoy a relaxing drink in one of the local pubs in the village of Braithwaite.
+This 3-mile stroll should take around two and a half hours and is the is a gentle jaunt for for both you and your pup.
+Its easy gradients give way to a stunning reward, with 360 degree views at the summit.
+Where you’ll spot Grisedale Pike, Bassenthwaite Lake, Whinlatter Forest, Causey Pike and can look out over to Derwentwater and Keswick.
+You can also enjoy drink in one of the local pubs in the village of Braithwaite.

-Walla Crag at 1243ft really stands out and boasts Derwentwater at its feet with the impressive Skiddaw dominating the landscape.
-This walk involves a brief trip on the Keswick Launch to the Ashness Gate, and of course your dog is welcome on the launch too.
-You can then follow the walk up a narrow road to the well-known Ashness Bridge.
-You will be spoilt by some of the most spectacular views, especially at the top of crag.
-On your way back you will pass pretty woodland before returning to Keswick.
+Walla Crag stands out from the crowd at 1243ft and showcases Derwentwater at its feet.
+While breath-taking Skiddaw dominates the surrounding landscape.
+This walk involves a quick trip on the Keswick Launch to Ashness Gate and of course, your four legged friend is welcome.
+You can then follow a narrow road to the well-known Ashness Bridge, where you will be spoilt by some of the most spectacular views, especially at the top of the crag.
+On your way back, take a stroll through the enchanting woodland before returning to Keswick.

-This nine-mile walk will take you around four hours and is one of the most popular walks in the UK.
-Taking you a full circuit of Derwentwater is a moderate walk that is perfect for taking your dog along on too.
-You can choose to go clockwise or anti-clockwise around the lake commencing from The Moot Hall in Keswick, which offers information for tourists and maps too!
+This nine-mile walk spans around four hours and is one of the most popular dog friendly walks in the Lake District.
+Taking you on a full circuit of Derwentwater on a moderate stroll that is perfect for both you and your pooch.
+You can choose to go clockwise or anti-clockwise, commencing from The Moot Hall in Keswick, which offers lots of information for tourists and maps, too.

 Keswick to Threlkeld

-When you reach Threlkeld, you will find a couple of charming pubs and a coffee shop where you can have a rest and enjoy some refreshments.
-If you don’t want to take the walk back, then you and your dog can jump on one of the regular buses which will take you back to Keswick.
-Or if you want more of a challenge, then return via Latrigg, it does include a rather steep uphill hike, but once you get to the top, the wonderful views more than make up for the effort.
+This walk takes from the old railway line in Keswick to Threlkeld and is perfect for people and pets of all ages.
+It’s a flat and gentle stroll showcasing around 4-miles of woodland, fields and river.
+Keep an eye out for deer, red squirrels, kingfishers, herons and woodpeckers along the way and when you reach Threlkeld, you will find a handful of pup-friendly pubs and a coffee shops where you can put your feet up and enjoy some local refreshments.
+If you don’t fancy the walk back, you can hop on one of the regular buses that will take you back to Keswick.
+Or, if you’re looking for more of a challenge, return via Latrigg.
+Which includes a rather steep uphill incline.
+But once you get to the top, the views more than make up for the effort.